lucy3/char-rnn-tensorflow/joke_prep/README.md

 Joke Generator
 ===

 Playing around with [OpenAI's funnybot idea](https://github.com/openai/requests-for-research/blob/master/_requests_for_research/funnybot.html).
 So far this is really simple: get data, train on premade character-level language model, and sample.
+You could totally use this as a baseline for further work.

 ## Dataset